 56. Remember that you are a product of your upbringing and schools.
 Show gratitude and loyalty for the teachers and institutions from which you graduated.

-57. Check your mail!
-As old-fashioned as it may seem, there are some letters that must be opened.
+57. Check your mail and email!
+As old-fashioned as it may seem, there are some letters and emails that must be opened.
 Letting things pile up only creates nasty past due surprises.
 Grappling with paperwork is one of adulthood’s biggest but unavoidable headaches.

 58. Be the kind of person others turn to with their troubles.
 People in pain seek out those with good hearts.